shawnmckinney/fortress-saml-demo/README.md

 3. Error 'InResponseToField doesn't correspond to sent message' during SSO

-    Symtoms:
+    Symptoms:
-    * Get redirected to IdP, but get a 'SAML AuthZ error' before it can redirect to logon.
+    * Gets redirected to IdP initially, but a 'SAML Validation Failed' on target website instead of the expected logon process.
     * This will be in tomcat logs:

     INFO  - SAMLDefaultLogger - AuthNResponse;FAILURE;ip-address;entity id;https://idp.ssocircle.com;;;org.opensaml.common.SAMLException: InResponseToField of the Response doesn't correspond to sent message